Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 If most numbers behave well:

-• Trust increases
+• Trust increases.

-• Scaling stays smooth
+• Scaling stays smooth.

 If one number behaves badly:

-• Risk increases
+• Risk increases.

-• Growth slows for all
+• Growth slows for all.

 Portfolio limits encourage clean behavior everywhere.

 Think of your portfolio like a credit score.
+One missed payment affects the whole score.
+One risky campaign affects the whole portfolio.

+If signals stay clean, growth continues.
 If signals turn negative, growth slows or stops.
+Every number must follow the same discipline.

 How Portfolio Limits Affect Multiple Numbers